TodWulff/Klipper_UserInteraction/README.md

 27Apr23 - Adopted GNU GPLv3 for these works.

 04APR23 Update: Added example of using UI Interaction during an Idle Timeout Event.
+Added example of using UI to go interactive with user when host system cpu utilization exceeds some programmatic value at print start.

 19MAR23 Update: Added Text Decoration to the queries.
 Updated code herein with the latest from my production printer environment.
 Added verbal hinting/reminding with TTS macro calls: say & say_wait.